AxiSEMunity/AxiSEM3D/doc/Installation.md

 # Installation

-The installation of AxiSEM3D includes three parts: the mesher, the solver and a few tools (mostly python libraries) for pre- and post-processing.
+The installation of AxiSEM3D includes three parts: the mesher, the solver and several tools (mostly python libraries) for pre- and post-processing.

 Anaconda